CrazyTim/sublime-merge-vs-sourcetree/README.md

   *(Source tree requires you to register with a BitBucket account, plus several other steps)*

+- You can adjust the number of lines around a diff just by dragging with the mouse on the edge of the diff (how cool is that!).

+  *(Sublime Merge lets you choose from presets (3, 5, 15 lines etc), and all the diffs are resized to that amount)*

 ### What can Sourcetree do that Sublime Merge can't?

-Its a small list:

-- You can adjust the number of lines before and after a diff.

-  *(Sublime Merge doesn't have this feature)*
+Um... nothing.
 So what are you waiting for?
 [Go and download it now!](https://www.sublimemerge.com)